Algorand: Consensus steps

 Algorand's consensus steps are: block proposal, proposals filtering (soft vote) and committing the block (certify vote).
-Each step relies on an independent run of the cryptographic "self" sortition, to elect a voting committee with different sizes (statistical expectations on the sortition outcome) and voting thresholds.

 Block proposal

 In the first step the cryptographic sortition selects a subset of users (proposal committee) which assemble and propose a block for the next round of the protocol.
 At the end of the step there will be a few block proposals (the protocol is tuned with a statistical expectation of 20 proposals) with different random priorities.
 After determining if a user is on the proposal committee, that user can build a proposed block and gossip it to the network for review/analysis during the second phase.
 The user includes the result of the VRF (h) and cryptographic proof (𝜋) in their block proposal to demonstrate committee membership.

 Proposals filtering

-In the second step the nodes in the networks wait for an adaptive period of time (𝜆), measured by nodes' local clocks, to be sure that the block proposals gossiped in the previous steps have been observed.
+In the second step the nodes in the network wait for an adaptive period of time (𝜆), measured by nodes' local clocks, to be sure that the block proposals gossiped in the previous steps have been observed.

 A new cryptographic sortition selects a subset of users (soft vote committee) to vote and reach a Byzantine Agreement (called "BA*") on the proposal with highest priority.
 When users have determined that they are in this second-phase voting committee, they analyze the block proposals they have received (including verification of first-phase committee membership) and vote on the highest priority one.